jackaitken/sorting-visualizer/README.md

 # Sorting Algorithm Visualizer

 Hello!
 Welcome to my sorting algorithm visualizer.
 This project was made using React as a way for me to better learn some of the more prevalent sorting algorithms in a more visual way.
 You can find the live project [here](https://jackaitkensortvisualizer.netlify.app/) if you would like to play around with it.
-For the best results I would use Google Chrome.
+For the best results please use the desktop version of Google Chrome.
 To get started simply set the speed of the animation and size of the array and click a sorting option.

 Each sorting algorithm has a brief description below the visualization that will appear after the algorithm has been selected.
 I also inlcuded a legend that should help you follow the algorithm as the animation runs.